Erlam v Rahman: Subsequent developments

-Attempts was made from the end of 2016 by Lutfur Rahman and his associates including his former deputy Ohid Ahmad to form a new political party named Tower Hamlets Together.
+From the end of 2016, Lutfur Rahman and his associates, including his former deputy Ohid Ahmad, attempted to form a new political party named Tower Hamlets Together.
 Following media reporting of the attempted party formation, Parliamentary Secretary (Minister for the Constitution) Chris Skidmore wrote to the Electoral Commission requesting Tower Hamlets Together's application for registration as a political party to be subject to a "forensic review".
 On 23 February 2017, the Electoral Commission rejected the application for registration with the reason that the proposed party name would "likely to mislead voters as to the effect of their vote", as the name is the same as that of a partnership of local health and social care organisations.
 A second attempt to form a new political party in January 2018 with the name of Aspire was successful.
-Members of this new party on the council consisted of the nine remaining members of the Independent Group plus Mohammed Mufti Miah who had left the group and sat as an independent for a time.
+Members of this new party on the council consisted of the nine remaining members of the independent group plus Mohammed Mufti Miah, who had left the group and sat as an independent for a time.
 People's Alliance of Tower Hamlets was itself registered as a political party in February 2018, with members on the council consisted of the five members who sat together before the party's registration and Abjol Miah who sat as an independent after leaving the Independent Group.

 In response to the Metropolitan Police decision not to bring charges against Lutfur Rahman, Chair of the London Assembly Police and Crime Committee Steve O'Connell made a formal request to Deputy Mayor for Policing and Crime Sophie Linden for an investigation by Her Majesty's Inspectorate of Constabulary on the Metropolitan Police activities surrounding the 2014 mayoral election, a request Linden granted.
 The Metropolitan Police subsequently announced a fresh investigation into alleged electoral fraud in the London Borough of Tower Hamlets.